AdamKhales/Pendulum-Simulation-Project/README.md

 ## Save and Load
 The Pendulum Simulation app allows the user to save the variables to a file that ends with .pendulum.
 Naturally, the app also has a feature that lets the user load back the selected variables from a valid file using FileChooser.

+# Teamwork Summary - A section where the contribution of each team member is clearly stated
+##  Adam Khales
+- Created the Pendulum FXML
+- Created PendulumController
+- Implemented the Event handlers for all buttons
+- Created the physics methods that follow simple harmonic motion theory using Euler's method (small time frames)
+- Implemented AnimationTimer for realistic animation
+  - Created updatePhysics(), updateLayout(), and updateGraphs() methods that are called many times per second to ensure the motion of the pendulum to be smooth
+- Added JUnit tests for physics-related methods
+- Fixed pause/start issues affecting pendulum behavior
+- Added the Load and Save feature
+- Improved loading/saving variable logic
+- Added icons to the pendulum and graph windows
+- Implemented graph elements in the controllers
+- Cleaned up the code and added comments and javaDoc everywhere
+- Fixed issues all over the code

+##  Thomas Archambault
+- Created Graph window FXML
+- Created and organized the GraphController class
+- Implemented the graph window button that opens a new stage with the graphs
+- Implemented plotting fucntionnality for:
+   - Angle vs. time
+   - Velocity vs. time
+   - Acceleration vs. time
+- Added real-time chart updating using data series
+- Added clearGraphs() to reset all chart data
+- Helped shape the first version of Pendulum FXML
+- Fixewd issues all ober the code
+- Added comments and JavaDoc everwhere

+## Summary
+- Adam focused on pendulum logic, physics, and unit testing.
+- Thomas ensured the that the graphing system displays and updates cleanly and dynamically without issues.

+- We both worked on things like documentation and comments as well as each FXML layout relevant to our tasks.